LiquidFiles Documentation

 Admin Configuration

 An Admin can edit Sender & Recipient Aliases in Admin → Users, edit the user in question and browse down to the Sender → Recipient Aliases section.
-When an Admin is configurating the user, there won't be any emails sent, the configuration is just added.
+When an Admin is configuring the user, there won't be any emails sent, the configuration is just added.

 An Admin can also configure if a group of users can configure Sender & Recipient Aliases on their on.
 If you go to Admin → Groups, edit the group you want (Local Users), and look on the Basic Settings near the bottom, you'll see the Features enabled for this group and among them are Sender & Recipient Aliases.